ganeshbhusiv/themingrn/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager [npm](https://www.npmjs.com/) to install and run the application.

 ```bash
 git clone https://github.com/ganeshbhusiv/themingrn.git